billsacks/prototypes-ctsm-canopyhydrology_tracers/README.md

   onto ground, because both operate over bulk + all tracers.
 But *should* we?)

-- For subroutines that operate on all tracers (or bulk + all tracers): should the loop over tracers be inside or outside the subroutine?

-- Should we pass derived types into the subroutines or individual arrays?
-The former leads to simpler, more stable interfaces, but the latter does a better job at showing data flow.

 # Reasons I was at least initially inclined to having things broken out

 - I like the rule that routines that have interesting science shouldn't